All Episodes

 Welcome to the revolution.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind-the-scenes information on breaking news and more bold, inspired solutions for America.

-This is a special edition of the Sean Hannity Show.
+This is a special edition of the Sean Hennity Show.

-Day number two, twenty two.
+Day number 222.

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour, 800 941 Sean, our number, you want to be a part of the program.
+Sean, our number, you want to be a part of the program?

-We'll get to your calls at the bottom of uh this half hour.
+We'll get to your calls at the bottom of this half hour.

 We have a lot to talk about.

-Okay, that that's anecdotal.
+Okay, that's anecdotal.

-Or Russian special envoy resigns over Ukraine invasion reportedly flees the country.
+Or Russian special envoy resigns over Ukraine invasion, reportedly flees the country.

 I'm reading this.

-It seems Pollyannish to me.
+It seems polyanish to me.

-And I'll tell you why, because as long as Western Europe keeps putting billions of dollars a day into the coffers into the pocket of Vladimir Putin, they are funding this war against Ukraine.
+And I'll tell you why, because as long as Western Europe keeps putting billions of dollars a day into the coffers, into the pocket of Vladimir Putin, they are funding this war against Ukraine.

-Unless they stop importing oil and gas from Russia, and I know they talked about it today, but by the time they accomplish it, uh whatever conflict is going on there will likely be over.
+Unless they stop importing oil and gas from Russia, and I know they talked about it today, but by the time they accomplish it, whatever conflict is going on there will likely be over.

-Um I don't see the urgency to get the weaponry that the Ukrainian people need now.
+And I don't see the urgency to get the weaponry that the Ukrainian people need now.

-Um and that would include, I don't know why Joe Biden vetoed the MiGs.
+And that would include, I don't know why Joe Biden vetoed the MiGs.

-Uh, because what I see is that if we got the weapons to the Ukrainians, they they could win this thing.
+I wanted to get your thoughts overall, the president, what's happening on the ground, because what I see is that if we got the weapons to the Ukrainians, they could win this thing.

 I think you're exactly right, Sean.